Date Math Expressionsedit

 The date type supports using date math expression when using it in a query/filter Whenever durations need to be specified, eg for a timeout parameter, the duration can be specified

-It can then follow by a math expression, supporting +
+It can then follow by a math expression, supporting +, - and / (rounding).

 The units supported are